Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to check for unwanted effects.
-You may need to have blood tests done regularly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+Blood tests are needed to check for unwanted effects

-Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam, to help reduce the chance of contaminating other persons or the environment with radiation:
+This medicine is passed mainly in the urine where radioactivity is present.
+Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam injection, to help reduce the chance of contaminating other persons or the environment with radiation:

 - Use a normal toilet, if available, instead of a urinal.

-- Samarium Sm 153 lexidronam is passed mainly in the urine.
-To prevent contamination of your home environment, flush the toilet twice after using.
+- To prevent contamination of your home environment, flush the toilet several times after using.